ciciolina/Thinkpad-T440-Fixit/README.md

 - fix powertop turnables/persistent
 - fix timeshift dont create sheduled snapshots
 - fix high temps on video player and chromium
+- fix straw-viewer High temp and use of CPU

 And others tips and things i will add in the future!